-Subclass 190 visa allows Australian States and Territories to nominate foreign citizens with the skills to apply for permanent residency.
-The skills must be demonstrated by the necessary qualification(s) and experience in the field related to an eligible occupation for which the State or Territory experiences labour shortage.
+The subclass 190 visa allows Australian States and Territories to nominate foreign citizens with the skills to apply for permanent residency.
+The skills must be demonstrated by the necessary qualification(s) and experience in a field related to an eligible occupation for which the State or Territory experiences labour shortage.
 Each State and Territory ascribes additional requirements in order to address the needs of their local labour market.

-- Be nominated by an Australian State or Territory;
+- Be nominated, and continue to be nominated by an Australian State or Territory for this visa;

 - Have a positive skills assessment from no more than 3 years ago;

 - Have competent English; and

 - Have the same Schedule 6D points as claimed in the Expression of Interest at the time you were invited to apply.
 These points must be substantiated by information and evidence provided in your visa application.